ahuacate/nas-hardmetal/README.md

 6. Group Speed Limit Setting
     * `default`

-## Create a new Synology Users
+## 3.0 Create a new Synology Users
+Here you create a user named `storm` which will be used for Proxmox and Virtual Machines your my cluster.

-### Create user "storm":
+### 3.1 Create user "storm":
-To create a new user log in to the Synology Desktop and:
+To create a new user log in to the Synology WebGUI interface and:
 1. Open `Control Panel` > `User` > `Create`
 2. Set User Information as follows:
    * Name: `"storm"`